ayucd/why-would-you-do-that/README.md

 3. Alternatively cooperate (ALT) - Sharing alternates between cooperativeness and competitiveness for every iteration of gathering food.
 4. Always defective (AD) - Agents following this sharing strategy are assigned the least probability to share the food they have acquired.

+# Python implementation of the environment

+Our aim from the Python implementation of this multi-agent environment is to find out which strategy (or strategies) will yield the highest population by the end of our iterations (one iteration is nothing but a pair of consecutive day and night: hence it is an indicator of the time passed since the simulation began).
+Another thing to observe is to decide which agent size will be having the upper hand in the evolutionary process by the end of our iterations in both models.
+The implementation has a very probabilistic approach:
+* The agents are initialized with a few attributes like size, id and strategy.
+The “agent id” is unique for every individual as it reflects the total population that has existed in the environment so far.
+* The environment is modelled as an (n x n) matrix.
+Each cell in the matrix can host either one unit of food or one agent.
+* Our simulation will have a day and a night in one iteration.
+In one round of day and night i.e. one iteration, agents get spawned at random places in an empty grid.
+Similarly, grids are randomly populated with food on a daily basis.
+* The agent that is close to the food gets an advantage over grabbing the food.
+* No limit is set over the quantity of food that an individual could acquire.
+This is done deliberately to observe the sharing strategies that the agents will adopt at the end of the day.
+* In cases of conflict, we refer to the priority of directions, which we accomplished by using the breadth-first search (BFS) algorithm.
+The priority order of the directions is: